-IS-Instruments is proud and delighted to announce that members of our team have been awarded a patent for a Gas-phase Raman instrument for detecting gas species using a hollow core fibre.
+IS-Instruments is proud and delighted to announce that members of our team have been awarded a patent for a gas-phase Raman instrument.
+The spectrometer detects gas species using a microstructured hollow core fibre.

 The Challenge: